xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     A state with a determined recipe is a spring.
 A spring is the basis for accumulation of recipes.

-To start developing recipes, one must first determine the 'springs' in the state machine.
 In practical applications, it requires a very detailed and subtle investigation to determine spring states.
-A safe approach is to consider only the initial state as an initial spring.
+The initial state is an example.
+As long as it is not a mouth state, then it may be a spring.
+If no such spring state exists, the procedure must overstep the deterministic propagation of recipes based on spring states, as shown in the subsequent section.
+The section after that, discusses solutions where the deterministic propagation fails.

 -------------------------------------------------------------------------------